SynBioHub/synbiohub2-mkdocs/docs/2_micro_guides/searching_for_info.md

   | Collection ID | This is a user-defined alphanumeric string identifier for the submission, and it should contain alphanumeric and underscore characters only. |
   | Collection Version| This is the alphanumeric string which is associated with the submission. |

-After you\'ve filled in all the available options, click on **create collection**.
+After you've filled in all the available options, click on **create collection**.
 This will return the search results to you in the form of a private collection.

 ### 1.4 SPARQL Search

 On the search results page, there is a button labeled SPARQL.
 Clicking on that button will direct you to the SPARQL page.
-Since **[SPARQL is a query language](https://www.w3.org/TR/sparql11-query/)**, it will query SynBioHub\'s databases for the designs that you are looking for.
+Since **[SPARQL is a query language](https://www.w3.org/TR/sparql11-query/)**, it will query SynBioHub's databases for the designs that you are looking for.
 On the SPARQL page, you can select the graph that is from **private** or **public**.
 Here, **public** means searching amongst the public submissions that can be viewed by all, and **private** means the ones that are your personal collections.

 In the box provided just below the graphs dropdown, enter the SPARQL query.
 Following is an example that selects all SBOL components that have an SO role type.
 It returns the part title, part role, part display ID, part URI, and the total number of parts returned by the query.
 If you want to search for other types of designs, just replace SBOL with your preferred type: